6 Styling Tricks To Steal From This Season’s Runways

 Fashion Month Styling Hack: Sheer Knee-High Socks

-Hosiery socks are the perfect accessory for autumn party looks.
+Hosiery socks are the perfect accessory for fall party looks.
 Brands like Ahluwalia, GCDS and Tibi all brought out sheer socks on this season’s runways, pairing them with mini skirts, dresses and shorts suits.
 Meanwhile, Chanel styled patterned knee-highs with pumps and KNWLS tucked them under tall boots.
-Consider using your sheer socks for a delightful pop of colour, too.
+Consider using your sheer socks for a delightful pop of color, too.

 Fashion Month Styling Hack: Pretty Print Clashes